abhijeetsharma200/OpenCV-Wiki/OE-5.-OpenCV-5.md

 An imporant part of 'Python array API' and numpy is linear algebra.
 Lapack (a subset of it) is now always available in 5.x branch; see https://github.com/opencv/opencv/wiki/OE-12.-Lapack.
 In order to reduce fragmentation and the number of branches to tests, `Eigen` calls will be gradually eliminated from the library and replaced with either Lapack or our own matrix operations.
 For Eigen+OpenCV users the conversions functions from OpenCV matrix types to/from Eigen matrices will still be available.

-Since OpenCV 5.0 cv::Mat/cv::UMat could be [0-dimensional or 1-dimensional](https://github.com/opencv/opencv/pull/23473), not just 2D or above.
+Since OpenCV 5.0 `cv::Mat` and `cv::UMat` could be [0-dimensional or 1-dimensional](https://github.com/opencv/opencv/pull/23473), not just 2D or above.

 Also, speaking of our own matrix operations, a decent quaternion support has been recently added (https://github.com/opencv/opencv/pull/18335) and is being improved.